muqtadirlawal/Bank_Customer_Analytics/README.md

 ![](students_salary.png)

 Next, I calculated the RFM values for each student customer.
-This further filters the result to students earning >200k per month and have received at least 10 salary payments in the last 12 months.
+This further filters the result to students earning at least 200k per month and have received at least 10 salary payments in the last 12 months.

 ![](RFM.png)